 (1) Consistent with the concept of uniformity where possible with the federal regulations for controlled substances (21 C.F.R.), the federal regulations are specifically made applicable to registrants in this state by virtue of RCW 69.50.306

 (2) A separate registration is required for each place of business (as defined in section 1301.23) where controlled substances are manufactured, distributed or dispensed.
-Application for registration must be made on forms supplied by the pharmacy board, and all information called for thereon must be supplied unless the information is not applicable, in which case it must be indicated.
+Application for registration must be made on forms supplied by the commission, and all information called for thereon must be supplied unless the information is not applicable, in which case it must be indicated.
 An applicant for registration must hold the appropriate wholesaler, manufacturer or pharmacy license provided for in chapter 18.64

 (3) Every registrant shall be required to keep inventory records required by section 1304.04 (of the federal rules which have been adopted by reference by Rule 1) and must maintain said inventory records for a period of two years from the date of inventory.
 Such registrants are further required to keep a record of receipt and distribution of controlled substances.
 Such record shall include: